 Q.1.
 “The Treaty of Versailles was humiliating on the Germans.”
 Give three examples in support of your answer.
 [CBSE 2017]

-Ans.
-The Treaty of Versailles was humiliating on the Germans as mentioned below:
+The Treaty of Versailles was humiliating to the Germans as mentioned below:

-(1) Germany lost its overseas colonies, a tenth of its population, 13 per cent of its territories, 75 per cent of its iron and 26 per cent of its coal to France, Poland, Denmark and Lithuania.
+(i) Germany lost its overseas colonies, a tenth of its population, 13 percent of its territories, 75 percent of its iron, and 26 percent of its coal to France, Poland, Denmark, and Lithuania.

 (ii) The Allied powers demilitarised Germany to weaken its power.

 (iii) The War Guilt Clause held Germany responsible for the war and damages the Allied countries suffered.

 (iv) Germany was forced to pay compensation amounting to six billion.